meeshkan/unmock.github.io/docs/installation.md

 afterAll(() => unmock.off());
 ```

 Calling `unmock.on()` takes care of intercepting traffic, but how should Unmock know what data it should serve back to mock the service?
-That requires defining [services](layout.md).
+That requires defining a [service](layout.md).

 ## Next steps